anonresearcher123/TunA/README.md

 ```

-The first section The first fields `database` and `api` describe which API is modelled and with which local database it is aligned.
+The first section, named `meta`, contains various information about the API and the response, modelled sub-graphs of the local database.
+The first fields `database` and `api` describe which API is modelled and with which local database it is aligned.
 The fields `responseTime` and `responseProbability` describe the average response time of the API and how likely it is that information can be returned for a requested entity.
 The field `inputRelation` describes the relation that points to a value (in this case a DOI) that must be used to request an API.
-In this example, a DOI (marked with the predicate P356) must be sent to the API in order to receive a response with information (i.e., title).
+In this example, a DOI (marked with the predicate P356) must be sent to the API in order to receive a response with information (i.e. title).

+The second section, named `alignments`, contains ...

 ### Running queries